Welcome to the BU Exchange Program! This Pre-departure Page is your one-stop-shop for all program related information prior to your arrival in Boston.

 Physical Education and Dance Classes

-You are welcome to register for any of BU’s physical education and dance classes (called PDP classes).
-You can register for these through the Student Link.
+You are welcome to register for one of BU’s physical education classes (called PDP classes) for free.
+You can register for these on the FitRec webpage (date TBD), before the start of the semester.
+When there is availability, students will be permitted to register for a second free PDP course.

-**Please remember that we cannot guarantee enrollment into any particular course, so you should be flexible when planning your course schedule.
+**Please remember that we cannot guarantee enrollment into any particular course, PDP or academic, so you should be flexible when planning your course schedule.
+Discuss any change in your course selection with an academic advisor at your home university.

 Course Registration

-Exchange students may register for Spring 2023 courses beginning Tuesday, November 15th at 9:00 am, EST. At Boston University, most course registration is done online through your Student Link account, however, some departments or classes require the submission of a separate registration form.
+Exchange students may register for Fall 2025 courses beginning Tuesday, April 29th at 9:00 am, EST. At Boston University, most course registration is done online through your MyBU Student account, however, some departments or classes require the submission of a separate registration form.
 Please remember that we cannot guarantee enrollment into any particular course, so you should be flexible when planning your course schedule.
 Register early, and continue to check back for available space if you cannot get a course you want on the first day.

-To register for courses for the Spring 2023 semester please follow these steps:
+To register for courses for the Fall 2025 semester please follow these steps:

 Step 2: Click the “Academics” tab, then click the “Registration” tab.